-- You have a machine running Windows Server 2008/2008 R2 or Windows Server 2012/2012 R2 with the Hyper-V role enabled. - Hyper-V Integration Services are installed on every virtual machine you want to back up.
-See installation instructions later in this section. - You have one or more licenses for Acronis Backup & Recovery 11.5 Virtual Edition.
+- You have a machine running Windows with the Hyper-V role enabled. - Hyper-V Integration Services are installed on every virtual machine you want to back up.
+See installation instructions later in this section. - You have an appropriate number of Acronis Backup Advanced licenses (p.
+7).
 You need one license per Hyper-V host.
 If you have a Hyper-V cluster (also called a failover cluster), obtain licenses for each node of the cluster.